maxpou/maxpou.fr/content/_drafts/2019-11-01-vuejs-testing/index.md

 ### how to unit test a function?

 I found unit test relevant for: **formatter**, **helpers** and **reusable components**.
-By reusable components, I mean components that are reused accross your application or multiple application.
+By reusable components, I mean components that are reused accross your application or multiple applications.

-If you don't know how to unit test a function, you can follow the AAA Method which stand for: Arrange-Act-Assert.
+If you don't know how to write an unit test, you can follow the AAA Method which stand for: **Arrange-Act-Assert**.

 ```js
 const vatCalculator = require('../path/to/vatCalculator')